rewdy/Pico-Pagination/readme.md

 ## Changelog

+**1.2** - Added back the ability to set the path segment to indicate pages ("page indicator" ) now that changes have been made in Pico v0.8 that allow it to work properly.
 **1.1** - Added ability to reverse the order in which the previous/next links are rendered.
 **1.0** - Initial release.